Skip to content

 Data to export

-For binary data, the supported formats are mp4, jpg, png, rtsp, and rtmp.
+For binary data, the supported formats are mp4, jpg, png, RTSP, and RTMP.

-For metadata, the supported formats are json files, json over mqtt, csv, and txt.
+For metadata, the supported formats are JSON files, json over mqtt, csv, and txt.

 Export format